-The challenge with Disaster Recovery is the fact that it means so many things to so many different people.
+The challenge with Disaster Recovery and Business Continuity is that they mean so many things to so many different people.
 Interdependencies between disparate data sources and the applications using that data must be identified and documented prior to any “real work” beginning.
 This confusion gives way to sheer terror when the C-suite realizes the ongoing budget implications.
 DR/BC planning is the very definition of “Multi-Factor Decision Making”.
 There are 1000s of critical decisions to be made during the journey, any one of which can completely blow the project timeline or –even worse– derail the project.
 We’re not going to try and boil the ocean with this paper, but we are going to propose a methodology to start the process.
 There’s one decision you make which will impact all the others, and that is what we are going to address here:

 Identify the critical criteria to begin the site selection process